Foam Egg Cartons FAQ

 Are styrofoam egg cartons recyclable?

-Many municipal recycling programs do not accept it (a few, like Los Angeles and Toronto, do) foam egg cartons.
+Many municipal recycling programs do not accept foam egg cartons (a few, like Los Angeles and Toronto, do).
 Foam cartons hold up much better than pulp or plastic cartons so they tend to be reused more which helps mitigate the environmental footprint though.
+For more information on foam egg carton recycling check out the blog post we wrote about this.

 Are there other uses for styrofoam egg cartons?